skip to Main Content

 10. To Coroners, Medical Examiners or Funeral Directors.
 We may disclose PHI to a coroner or medical examiner to determine cause of death or for other official duties.

 1. Inmates.
 Under the federal law that requires us to give you this notice, inmates do not have the same rights to control their PHI as other individuals.
-If you are an inmate of a correctional institution or in the custody of a law enforcement official, we may disclose your PHI to them for certain purposes; for example, to protect your health or safety or someone else’s.
+If you are an inmate of a correctional institution or in the custody of a law enforcement official, we may disclose your PHI to them for certain purposes.

 The following uses and disclosures of your Protected Health Information will be made only with your written authorization:

-1. Most uses and disclosures of psychotherapy notes;
+1. Most uses and disclosures of psychotherapy and substance use disorder counseling notes;

 2. Uses and disclosures of Protected Health Information for marketing purposes; and

-3. Disclosures that constitute a sale of your Protected Health Information.
+3. Disclosures that constitute a sale of your PHI.

-What rights do you have regarding your PHI?
+V. What rights you have regarding your PHI

-1. See and get copies of your PHI.
-In general you have the right to see and receive copies of the PHI in your medical record or billing records, other than psychotherapy notes.
-If you wish to see or receive such records please write to us at Medical Records, P.O.
+1. The right to see and get copies of your PHI.
+In general, you have the right to see and receive copies of the PHI in your medical record or billing records, other than psychotherapy and substance use disorder counseling notes.
+If you wish to see or receive such records please write to us at Health Information Management (HIM) Department, P.O.
 Box 1337, Vancouver, WA 98666.
 We will respond to you within 15 days after receiving your written request.
 We will charge you the standard copying fees allowed by Washington State law.
 In certain situations, we may deny your request.
-If we do, we will tell you in writing our reasons for the denial and explain your right to have the denial reviewed.
+If we do, we will tell you in writing, our reasons for the denial and explain your right to have the denial reviewed.

 1. Out-of-Pocket Payments.
 If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and we will honor that request.

-1. Get Notice of a Breach.
+1. Right to get Notice of a Breach.
 You have the right to be notified upon a breach of any of your unsecured Protected Health Information.

-2. Choose how we send PHI to you.
+2. The right to choose how we send PHI to you.
 You have the right to ask that we send information to an alternate address (for example, sending information to your work address rather than your home address) or by alternate means (for example, e-mail instead of regular mail).
-When we can reasonably and lawfully agree to your request we will.
+When we can reasonably and lawfully agree to your request, we will.
 We are permitted to charge you for any additional costs incurred by granting your request.

-1. An accounting of disclosures of PHI.
-You may ask for a list of disclosures of your PHI.
-Write to us at Medical Records, P.O.
+1. The right to an accounting of disclosures of PHI.
+You may ask for a list of disclosures of your PHI made by us or an intermediary.
+Write to us at HIM Department P.O.
 Box 1337, Vancouver, WA 98666.
-The list will not include disclosures we have made for treatment, payment and health care operations; disclosures that occurred prior to April 14, 2003; disclosures for which CRMHS had a signed authorization; disclosures of your PHI to you; disclosures for notifications for disaster relief purposes; or disclosure to persons involved in your care.
+The list will not include disclosures we have made for treatment, payment and health care operations, disclosures that occurred prior to April 14, 2003, disclosures for which CRMHS had a signed authorization, disclosures of your PHI to you; disclosures for notifications for disaster relief purposes; or disclosure to person’s involved in your care.

-1. Request limits on uses and disclosures of your PHI.
+1. The right to request limits on uses and disclosures of your PHI.
 CRMHS will attempt to honor your right to limit use of your PHI, but may not be able to meet all requests.
 You may not limit the uses and disclosures that we are legally required or allowed to make.

-1. A paper copy of this notice.
-You have the right to a paper copy of this notice.
+1. Right to a copy of this notice.
+You have the right to a paper or electronic copy of this notice.
 You may ask us to give you a copy of this notice at any time.

 If you have any questions about this notice please contact our Privacy Officer at 360-993-3000.
 If you want to lodge a complaint about our privacy practices please call our Customer Service Representative at 360-993-3121.
-You may also notify the Secretary of the Department of Human Services (HHS): Office of Civil Rights, 200 Independence Ave.
-S.W., Room 509F, HHH Building, Washington, D.C.
-20201.
+You may also notify the Secretary of the Department of Human Services (HHS): Office of Civil Rights, 200 Independence Ave., S.W., Washington, D.C.
+20202.
 You will not be penalized for filing a complaint.

 HIPAA, 45 CFR Parts 160 and 164.